MaterializeInc/materialize/doc/developer/design/20220728_persisting_introspection_data.md

 ### UX gap with per replica sources

-To replace the arranged introspection with the persisted sources, we should consider there is a gap in user experience: Consider a user that has two replicas.
+To replace the arranged introspection with the persisted sources, we should consider the following scenario: A user has two replicas.
 First the user tries to debug a performance issue by writing a complex SQL statement targeting the replica (using `_1` as table postfix).
-Now the user wants to see the same data on the other replica.
+Now the user wants to send the same query to another replica.
 The user has to rewrite the whole query to include the new postfix (`_2`).

-We could offer an aggregate view, but this view has to be changed in the catalog on each replica create or drop, thus any view defined upon this needs to be removed.
+We could offer an aggregate *view* over all replicas, but this view has to be changed in the catalog on each replica create or drop, thus any view defined upon this needs to be removed, defeating the purpose of having the view in the first place.
 Also, a `TAIL` running against such an aggregated source would not contain newly appearing replicas.

 In addition, this aggregated view would also suffer from the timestamp selection problem described in "Difficulties in offering an aggregated source".